superstreamlabs/memphis.js/README.md

 Memphis needs to configured for these use cases.
 To configure memphis to use TLS see the [docs](https://docs.memphis.dev/memphis/open-source-installation/kubernetes/production-best-practices#memphis-metadata-tls-connection-configuration).

-Once connected, the entire functionalities offered by Memphis are available.

 ### Disconnecting from Memphis

 To disconnect from Memphis, call `close()` on the memphis object.